 Recycling Bin

-This computing teaching pack for Key Stage Two gets the children to select, format and adjust the properties of different shapes when creating the graphic design for a recycling bin for use in school classrooms.
+This computing teaching pack for Key Stage Two gets the children to select, format and adjust the properties of shapes when creating the graphic design for a recycling bin for use in school classrooms.
 The class can combine and layer shapes to produce a graphical model matching selected success criteria.

 Select, format and adjust the properties of different shapes when creating the graphic design for a recycling bin for use in school classrooms